vivekcoh/scripts/doc/OneHelios/README.md

 * Bucket name
 * location (region name for AWS, otherwise this is ignored)
 * retention (number of days to keep backups)
-* Elastic backup reporitory name (we will create this repository later)
 * SMTP relay to send email through
 * SMTP port (usually port 25)
 * Send from email address